Angular vs. React in 2021: Side-By-Side Comparison

 What is React?

-Initially released and maintained by Facebook as an open-source JS library in 2013 by Jordan Walke, React has allowed for the development of single-page (pure React) and mobile applications (React Native)
+Initially released and maintained by Facebook as an open-source JS library in 2013 by Jordan Walke, React has allowed for the development of single-page (React) and mobile applications (React Native).

-React’s official documentation defines itself as a library for building composable user interfaces.
+React’s official documentation defines itself as a library for building interactive user interfaces.

 The framework encourages the deployment and integration of reusable UI components which allow present data to dynamically change over time without consuming large amounts of memory.

-Many developers use React to create front ends with better performance by using a virtual DOM (which we’ll elaborate on later).
+Many developers use React to create front ends with better performance by using a virtual DOM (which you'll find out more about later).

 Additionally, React is effectively rendered on the server using NodeJS, and it can power native cross-platform mobile applications using React Native as a foundation.